the-ink-serpent/LearnQuickshell/README.md

 If you don't want to use matugen and go with pywal, I have added a template file; put it in the ~/.config/wal/template folder and run the "wal -i <path>" command, it will generate the template file in the .cache pywal directory.

-I have also added a shell script that creates symlinks(hard) for the .cache color files generated to the respective .config app directory.
+I have also added a shell script that creates symlinks(hard) for the .cache color files generated to the respective .config app directory. just run it after the wal command, once the color files get generated.
+Change the paths in the scripts if necessary.

 don't be afraid, if you break anything just reinstall arch 🤣🤣🤣